zwischenloesung/ardu-report/README.md

 customized schema (extended-input-schema.json), with itself still validates against the meta-schema.json.

 ## Example Data for Python Processing

 ### INPUT: JSON from the arduino over the serial line

 There are two examples under the 'examples' folder.

-The simple 'input.json' shows two measurements.
+The simple 'input.json'
+shows two example measurements.
 The "id" and "value" entries in the object are mandatory.
 The "unit" and "threshold" are interpreted for the stdout log.
 Any other entry will just be passed on to the output (except for the sdtout log case).

+Note that no timestamp joins the data.
+Most of the time there is no clock source available to the dump sensor controller.
+The timestamp is added in the output below though.
+If a timestamp is available in the input, it can still be passed on of course.

 See the 'extended-input.json' for an example with more enries and custom naming.

 ### OUTPUT: Target JSON from the raspberry pi for the use in e.g. a web app